11th Legislative District Democratic Organization

 Article X: Vacancies

 Section 1: Upon the death, resignation or removal from the District of an incumbent PCO, the position shall be declared vacant.
-In the event that an Officer or Delegate does not attend any district membership or Executive Board meeting for a ninety-day period, the membership may declare the position to be vacant.
+In the event that an Officer or Delegate (excluding PCOs) does not attend any district membership or Executive Board meeting for a ninety-day period, the membership may declare the position to be vacant.
+Such action must be initiated by a two-thirds majority of the Board.
 A Board member may be excused from attendance after notifying the Chair prior to the meeting.

 Section 2: Any vacancy shall be filled for the unexpired term at the next regular or special meeting, provided that written notice shall be mailed to all members at least ten days prior to the meeting.